bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ## Secure Computing (Seccomp)
 Using **Secure Computing** or seccomp you can disable the system calls your process can make.
-This restricts the container from making any calls to the host's kernel.
+This restricts a container from making any syscall to the host's kernel.

-A *seccomp profile* is a definition with a set of restricted and allowed calls that could be stored in JSON format.
+A *seccomp profile* is a definition with a set of restricted and allowed calls stored in a file.
+Default seccomp profile used by Docker: <a href="https://github.com/moby/moby/blob/master/profiles/seccomp/default.json" target="_blank">default.json</a>

+Docker allows you to define your seccomp profile for a container in JSON format.

 ## Security-Enhanced Linux (SELinux)
 **SELinux** is a security architecture for GNU/Linux-based OS that defines access to files and processes.
 This is enforced on users or processes to restrict their access to the resources.

-SELinux checks the *SELinux context* of the file or process to make decisions related to access control.
+SELinux checks the *SELinux context* of the file or process to make decisions related to its access control.
 To view the SELinux context of a file use command `ls -Z <FILENAME>` and to view it for a process using the command `ps -eZ | grep <PROCESS_NAME>`.

 If you are using the Podman container engine you have to change the SELinux context of the files mounted to it by the host.